-Because the DH and I are not the kind of couple who hang out at bars, we always get “the look” when we announce we’re taking a vacation in New Orleans.
+Because the DH and I aren’t known to bar hop, we always get “the look” when we announce we’re taking a vacation in New Orleans.
 We argue that New Orleans is a cultural hot spot with lots of fun activities for little kids.
-We went with my Mom in 2013 and just last week, we visited with my MIL.
+We went with my Mom in 2013 and just last week, we visited with my Mother in Law.

 We sailed on the Steamboat Natchez, did a swamp tour with the Louisiana Tour Co, visited Jean Lafitte National Park, and toured the French Quarter and Garden District.
 We made a point to eat at the local joints (we had the best crawfish boil from a vendor in the French Market) and experience as much of the local life as we could.
 The DH and I even piggybacked on a Ghost Tour one night, but quickly lost interest as it wasn’t nearly as interesting or scary as we imagined.
 It didn’t help that the guide seemed drunk.